Roads

 have that contact.
 Solo bicycle touring can often be the loneliest

 undertaking I've ever found.
-For all of you

 who read and in some, any, way enjoyed or were affected by the ride,